lokeshmajji/DataEngineerQB/Spark_Questions.md

     2015 - 1.2.1 - Supports Hadoop 1.x.y, 2.x.y

 ## What is a RDD?
-    DD is an immutable distributed collection of elements of your data, partitioned across nodes in your cluster that can be operated in parallel with a low-level API that offers transformations and actions.
+    RDD is an immutable distributed collection of elements of your data, partitioned across nodes in your cluster that can be operated in parallel with a low-level API that offers transformations and actions.
 ## When you use RDD?
     you want low-level transformation and actions and control on your dataset;
     your data is unstructured, such as media streams or streams of text;